-- Quality and Process Managers, System Managers, Analysts, Auditors, Engineers and Executives who need to have a better understanding of Six Sigma and the application of Six Sigma in process/quality improvements.
+- Quality and Process Managers, System Managers, Analysts, Auditors, Engineers and Executives who need to have a thorough understanding of Six Sigma to a Black Belt level.
+As part of your job role, you may also require the application of Six Sigma in process/quality improvements.

 - Production Managers, Production Supervisors, and Customer Service Managers

-- Persons wanting an initial introduction to Six Sigma thinking and techniques
+- People wanting a thorough understanding of Six Sigma thinking and techniques

 - Consultants who want to incorporate Six Sigma Black Belt into their service offerings

-- Professionals working in the support functions like Finance, Purchase, Sales, Marketing, Training, Recruitment, Operations, IT-Support, Travel
+- Professionals working in the support functions like Finance, Purchase, Sales, Marketing, Training, Recruitment, Operations, IT-Support, Travel, etc.

 What does this course cover?